hhassan1230/ar-ninatic-works/README.md

 ## Development and Availability

 - Platform: Mobile (iOS and Android)
-- Development Timeline: 2 weeks
+- Development Timeline: November to Mid December

 ---